LAFH SENIOR LEADERSHIP

 “I am passionate about improving the community in which I live.
 That means ending homelessness for some of our most vulnerable members.”

 Daniel Huynh has been working within Los Angeles’ nonprofit affordable housing field for more than a decade, and brings breadth and depth of experience to the team at LAFH.
-As Director of Real Estate, Daniel oversees two core functions –real estate development and asset management.
-Daniel is responsible for the oversight of real estate development activities which encompasses site acquisition, securing necessary land use approvals, design development, financing, construction management and lease up of all LAFH real estate transactions.
-Daniel also oversees LAFH existing real estate portfolio of 23 properties and ensures that they are financially and physically performing and are in legal and regulatory compliance.
-Daniel contributed to the development of more than 590 multifamily residential units yielding $186 million of real estate investment in Los Angeles.
-Prior to joining LA Family Housing, Daniel worked at Abode Communities, A Community of Friends and East LA Community Corporation.
+As Vice President of Real Estate, Daniel is responsible for the oversight of real estate development activities which encompasses site acquisition, securing necessary land use approvals, design development, financing, construction management and lease up of all LAFH real estate transactions.
+Prior to joining LA Family Housing, Daniel contributed to the development of more than 590 multifamily residential units yielding $186 million of real estate investment in Los Angeles.
+He worked at Abode Communities, A Community of Friends and East LA Community Corporation.
 Daniel has a B.A. in Economics and an M.A. in Urban Planning, both from the University of California-Los Angeles.

 Andy maintains a clear vision of and passionate commitment to the organization’s mission while bringing over 30 years of legal and business experience to LA Family Housing.
 Among his many responsibilities, Andy ensures LA Family Housing is always in compliance by developing systems to meet all legal and contractual obligations.
 He also works with program management to set and create methods to measure LA Family Housing’s intended impact on program participants and the community.